BitOfAByte/BitOfAByte/README.md

 </p>

 <p align="center">
   My name is Toby aka.
 Nemijah, I'm a 19-year-old developer from Denmark. trying to improve my skills in development.
-Studying at HTX Aabenraa (2nd year).
+Studying at HTX Aabenraa.
 Looking for collabs so if anyone wants to collab with me just hit me up on discord or something.
   Fun fact: I don't like candy (any kind of candy)
 </p>